Content

 Introduction

-Dependency Map is a tool for analyzing dependencies and other relationships between issues in your Jira projects.
+Dependency Map is a tool for analyzing dependencies and other relationships between work items(1) in your Jira projects.
 You can highlight different aspects of your project by configuring Dependency Map to use different link types, Jira fields, and diagram layouts.

-Since the issues that are shown in your maps are fetched using standard Jira filters, you can choose precisely what to include and what to leave out.
+Since the work items that are shown in your maps are fetched using standard Jira filters, you can choose precisely what to include and what to leave out.

 Getting started